robocorp/example-document-ai/README.md

 ## Tasks

-Process a real world PDF [invoice](./devdata/parallels.pdf) with the following tasks:
+Process a real world PDF [invoice](./devdata/parallels.pdf) (or its PNG [counterpart](./devdata/parallels.png)) with the following tasks:
 - `Document AI Google`: using **Google** engine
 - `Document AI Base64`: using **Base64** engine
 - `Document AI Nanonets`: using **Nanonets** engine
+- `Document AI All`: using all the available engines
+- `Document AI Work Items`: using custom configured engines for multiple files